-We aim to provide a secure site, but recognise that the site is only as secure as the people who use it.
+We aim to provide a secure site but recognise that the site is only as secure as the people who use it.
 Therefore, all people on the site must adhere to the rules which govern it.
-These are:
+These include the list below.

-- All gates are shut except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at reception and must sign in - Visitors and volunteers are identified by a visitors' badge; red badges indicate that a DBS and photographic identification have not been presented to reception - these visitors are always accompanied around the site by a member of school staff - Children are only allowed home during the school day with adults/carers with parental responsibility or confirmed permission being given - All students leaving or returning during the school day must sign out and in
+- All gates are shut except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at reception and must sign in - Visitors and volunteers are identified by a visitors' badge; red badges indicate that a DBS and photographic identification have not been presented to reception these visitors are always accompanied around the site by a member of school staff - All visitors, including outside agencies that work with our children are required to follow our safeguarding policy and procedures in addition to their own.
+In particular, if they are concerned about a child, they should speak to the school's Designated Safeguarding Lead (or a deputy) before their own contacts.
+This is to ensure that the full picture is known and understood before any potentially damaging action is taken.
+All regular visitors are informed of this when agreeing to work with our young people. - Children are only allowed home during the school day with adults/carers with parental responsibility or confirmed permission being given - All students leaving or returning during the school day must sign out and in